Body

 Skin contact means leaving white grape juice in contact with the grape skins during fermentation, instead of pressing them off immediately.
 The skins contain color pigment, tannins, and phenolic compounds that transfer to the juice over time.
 A few hours gives a slight copper tint and added texture with almost no tannin.
 A few days gives amber color and noticeable grip.
 Weeks gives deep amber and significant tannin.
 Months — as in traditional Georgian qvevri or serious Friuli producers — gives deep amber to red-orange color, firm tannin, and oxidative complexity.

-Primary / Secondary / Tertiary aromas
+Primary / Secondary / Tertiary aromas & tasting

 These tiers describe where aromas come from, not their quality.
 Primary aromas come directly from the grape — fruit, floral, and herbal notes inherent to the variety.
 Secondary aromas come from fermentation — brioche, cream, butter, and yeasty notes.
 Tertiary aromas develop from aging in oak or bottle over time: vanilla, toast, petrol, beeswax, honey, mushroom, and dried fruit.
 For tasting notes, the same framework applies differently: Entry describes first impressions on the palate, Mid-palate describes texture and structure, and Finish describes what lingers — with skin contact and oxidation as the primary source for orange wines rather than oak and age.